Ninja-Squad/ninja-squad.github.com/_posts/2017-03-24-what-is-new-angular-4.md

     </div>

-We added a complete chapter on internationalization in our ebook, with several use cases and best practices described if you want to learn more!
+We added a complete chapter on internationalization in our ebook, with several use cases and best practices described if you want to learn more about i18n!

 # Summary

-This release brings some nice features and a really welcome improvement of the generated code size, for the price of a few breaking changes that should not impact you a lot.
+This release brings some nice features and a really welcome improvement of the generated code size, for the price of very few breaking changes that should not impact you a lot.
 The migration has been quite smooth for us.

 All our materials ([ebook](https://books.ninja-squad.com), [online training (Pro Pack)](https://angular-exercises.ninja-squad.com/) and [training](http://ninja-squad.com/training/angular)) are up-to-date with these changes if you want to lean more!